putheakhem/LearningProgramming/LearnCSS3/readme.md

 > * Inline style : `<h1 style="color:blue;margin-left:30px;">This is inline style</h1>`

 ## Part 2
-> CSS border : allow us to specify the style, width and color of element
+> * CSS border : allow us to specify the style, width and color of element
-> CSS border Style :   `border-style: styleName` such as solid, dotted dashed, none, groove, inset, outset, Hidden....
+> * CSS border Style :   `border-style: styleName` such as solid, dotted dashed, none, groove, inset, outset, Hidden....
-> CSS Border Width: `border-width: top right bottom left` example : `border-width: 2px 10px 5px 20px``
+> * CSS Border Width: `border-width: top right bottom left` example : `border-width: 2px 10px 5px 20px`

+## Part 3
+> CSS margin allow you to control over the margin of element. we can set properties such as `margin-top`, `margin-right`, `margin-bottom`, `margin-left` following this order.